June South FL Flash Flooding For Updates

 Meteorological Summary:

-• Organized severe thunderstorm activity is not expected; however, isolated locally strong to severe thunderstorms capable of producing frequent lightning, gusty winds and heavy downpours cannot be ruled out during the peak heating hours of the day.
+• A few strong to severe thunderstorms capable of producing frequent lightning, gusty winds (40-60 mph), and heavy downpours will be possible during peak heating hours.

 To view the complete Morning Situation Report, please select the link below.